$10 to $100 an Hour Is How Much a Year? Quick Reference

 How do I convert hourly wage to annual salary?

-Should I include overtime when converting hourly to annual?
+Should I include overtime when calculating my annual salary?

-No — calculate base annual salary first using your standard rate and regular hours.
-Overtime pay under FLSA (1.5× regular rate for hours above 40 per week) is variable and cannot be reliably annualised.
-Use the overtime pay calculator to estimate annual overtime earnings and add that figure to your base annual salary for a complete picture.
+No. Calculate base annual salary first using your standard rate and regular weekly hours.
+Overtime pay under FLSA (1.5× your regular rate for hours above 40 per week) is variable and cannot be reliably annualised.
+Use the overtime pay calculator to estimate your annual overtime earnings separately, then add the two figures for your complete annual income picture.